mousepawmedia/devdocs/source/guides/reviewing.rst

 -------------------------------

-Reviewing can be daunting, so it helps to remember that **reviewers are not perfect!** Issues may slip past you, bugs may evade detection, performance flaws may make it to production...in short, broken code happens!
+Reviewing can be daunting, so it helps to remember that -*reviewers are not perfect!** Issues may slip past you, bugs may evade detection, performance flaws may make it to production...in short, broken code happens!